BCAdri/Picture-viewer/README.md

-## Descripción
+## Description
-La aplicación es un visor de cuadros que utiliza una API para mostrar obras de arte.
-Además de la funcionalidad básica de visualización, la aplicación cuenta con características como paginación, búsqueda por página, perfiles de usuario, inicio de sesión, registro, cierre de sesión y una sección para guardar favoritos relacionados con cada cuenta de usuario.
+The application is a picture viewer that uses an API to display artwork.
+In addition to basic viewing functionality, the application includes features such as pagination, page search, user profiles, login, registration, logout, and a section for saving favorites related to each user account.

-## Características Principales
+## Main Features

-### 1. Visualización de Cuadros
+### 1. Picture Viewing
-- La aplicación permite ver cuadros provenientes de una API.
+- The application allows users to view pictures from an API.

-### 2. Paginación
+### 2. Pagination
-- Los resultados de la API se presentan de forma paginada para una mejor experiencia de usuario.
+- The API results are presented in a paginated format for a better user experience.

-### 3. Búsqueda Directa por Página
+### 3. Direct Page Search
-- Los usuarios pueden buscar directamente la página que desean visualizar.
+- Users can directly search for the page they wish to view.

-### 4. Perfil de Usuario
+### 4. User Profile
-- Cada usuario tiene un perfil que puede personalizar.
+- Each user has a profile that they can customize.

-### 5. Inicio de Sesión y Registro
+### 5. Login and Registration
-- La aplicación cuenta con un sistema de autenticación que permite a los usuarios iniciar sesión y registrarse.
+- The application has an authentication system that allows users to log in and register.

-### 6. Cierre de Sesión
+### 6. Logout
-- Los usuarios pueden cerrar sesión para proteger su cuenta.
+- Users can log out to protect their account.

-### 7. Guardado de Favoritos
+### 7. Saving Favorites
-- Existe una pestaña para guardar y gestionar los cuadros favoritos de cada usuario.
+- There is a tab to save and manage each user's favorite boxes.

-### 8. Requisitos de Uso
+### 8. Usage Requirements
-- Es necesario estar logeado para guardar favoritos.
+- You must be logged in to save favorites.

-## Instalación
+## Installation
-1. Clona el repositorio: `git clone https://tu-repositorio.git`
+1. Clone the repository: `git clone https://your-repository.git`
-2. Instala las dependencias: `npm install`
+2. Install the dependencies: `npm install`

-## Configuración
+## Configuration
-1. Crea un archivo `.env` en la raíz del proyecto.
+1. Create a `.env` file in the project root.

-2. Define las variables de entorno necesarias, como las claves de API y la configuración de la base de datos.
+2. Define the necessary environment variables, such as API keys and database configuration.

-## Uso
+## Usage
-1. Inicia la aplicación: `ng serve`
+1. Start the application: `ng serve`
-2. Accede a la aplicación a través de tu navegador: `http://localhost:4200`
+2. Access the application through your browser: `http://localhost:4200`